-Last week I watched an AI agent book a flight, negotiate a hotel rate, and reorganize my calendar - all from a single prompt.
-Two years ago, this was a demo.
+I watched an AI agent book a flight, negotiate a hotel rate, and reorganize my calendar - all from a single prompt.
+Not long ago, this was a demo.
 Now it's Tuesday.

 The agent revolution isn't coming.
 It's here.
 And it's moving faster than our mental models can keep up.